What is the criminal court process in Utah?

 Utah Criminal Defense Attorney Information

 The attorneys at Intermountain Legal dedicate their practice to criminal defense.
 Our firm has handled nearly every type of criminal case with successful outcomes.
-Please contact a defense attorney at Intermountain Legal to discuss your case.
-Call 801-990-4200 to speak directly to a criminal defense attorney.
+Contact us today by email or call 801-990-4200 to speak directly to a criminal defense attorney.